Amazon, Rite Aid cap purchase of emergency contraceptives

 The pharmacy chain Walgreens is still able to meet demand for in-store purchases and curbside pickup of over-the-counter emergency contraception pills.
 But spokeswoman Emily Mekstan said the company is restocking its ship-to-home business, which saw a jump in demand.
 CVS Health and Walgreens are the two biggest U.S. drugstore chains.
 They run around 19,000 locations combined.

-Spokespeople for Target and Kroger said they don't have anything to share on potential limits on contraceptive purchases.
+Spokespeople for Target and Kroger said they didn't have anything to share on potential limits on contraceptive purchases.

 ——————